matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 Let's suppose you graduated from Expect and Bash into some sort of high-level programming language.
 I'll be using Python as an example as that's the choice of most Network Automation developers in the community.
-With Python, you'll find no shortage of amazing libraries to fit your automation needs (which I'll link in the references below).
+With Python, you'll find no shortage of amazing libraries to fit your automation needs.

 First, instead of using expect to handle the low-level conversation to the device yourself, Python has a few higher-level libraries that handle SSH connections to